NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/EchoVolumeRenderUI/README.md

 <!-- Add a short paragraph describing the project. -->

-In this project, we aim to rework the interface of the Echo Volume Render module of the SlicerHeart extension in order to make it more intuitive and better adapted to clinical users' needs.
+In this project, we aim to rework the interface of the Echo Volume Render module in order to make it more intuitive and better adapted to clinical users' needs.

 ## Objective